awalindeep/Election_Analysis/README.md

 * With total of ***272,892*** votes **Diana DeGette,** received ***73.8%*** of the total votes casted in the election.

 ![Election Results](https://github.com/awalindeep/Election_Analysis/blob/AwalinGHMAIN/Resources/Election_results.png)
-            Election Results in Terminal from VS Code
+            Output of Election Results in Terminal from VS Code

 ## **Election-Audit Summary**